 Such drugs have been utilized by some of the three-letter government agencies in the not-so-distant past (CIA, FBI, DOD, KGB, etc.), particularly during the rampant paranoia of the Cold War.
 And in the aftermath of 9/11, there was some discussion on the idea of bringing them back into use for interrogation.
 But are these truth serums effective?
 Do they produce any useful results?

-The short answer is, no. The long answer is “Noooooooooooo!” while running in slow-motion.
+The short answer is, no. The long answer is “Noooooooooooo!”, preferably while running in slow-motion.

 Many barbiturates fall under the “truth serum” category, including scopolamine, sodium amytal, and Sodium Pentothal.
 Scopolamine was tested in the 1950s as a truth serum in project MKULTRA, and is now infamous as a date-rape drug due to its tendency to cause retrograde amnesia (the inability to recall events prior to its administration).
 Sodium Pentothal is a drug which is commonly used in operating rooms as general anesthesia, though in recent years it has been largely replaced by better alternatives.